 Servicing on EarthRoamer units is done at the factory where they are built, so the same hands that created them are there to ensure the product is serviced to meet quality standards.

-New for 2017, EarthRoamer is debuting its new model, the XV-HD.
-Built on the chassis of a Ford F-750 with dimensions of 35 feet long and 13 feet high, this XV features: 2000+ watts of solar power, radiant floor heating, 7-foot ceilings, 250 gallons of water storage, 115 gallons of fuel, and the first entirely vacuum infused body.
+In 2017, EarthRoamer debuted its new model, the XV-HD.
+Built on the chassis of a Ford F-750 with dimensions of 35 feet long and 13 feet high, this XV features: 2000+ watts of solar power, radiant floor heating, 7-foot ceilings, 250 gallons of water storage, 115 gallons of fuel, and the first entirely vacuum-infused body.

 As you might expect, the EarthRoamers come with a hefty price tag.
 New XV-LTS models start at $450,000 and the XV-HD starts at $1.5 million.
 Because each unit is customized, it takes 6-9 months for each to be built.